 SCIM_USER_DEPROVISIONED | User removed via SCIM |

-SCIM_USER_PERMISSION_GROUP_CHANGED | User’s group membership updated |
+SCIM_USER_PERMISSION_GROUP_CHANGED | User’s custom-role assignment updated |

 Security & Compliance